echo4922/BMI_RNA_SEQ_THESIS_23/README.md

 As I was taking numerous classes in a graduate school as Bioinformatics student, I noticed something about biological data.
 In world of Biology, data format does not simply end with .csv nor .xlsx.
 This means that a user cannot simply peak at the data by using proprietary software like Microsoft Excel or its alternative like Google Spreadsheets then start analyzing right away with Python or any other programming language.
 It needs careful data preprocessing just for data analysis, which makes users often feel overwhelming. <br />

 I thought a lot about this.
 And this is my naive theory.
-Rather, my observation about biology world. <br />
+Rather, my observation about biology world: <br />

 Because data format does not simply end with .csv nor .xlsx.
 This works as both advantage and disadvantage to end users (researchers).
 That means it is open source by nature becomes users do not need to use proprietary software.
 I do believe that part of it has to do with decentralized nature of data format in Biology.
 Most of biological data has been emerged and generated from academia or public sector.
 Private sector then picked up on research from academia then expanded to offer products and services to meet individual needs back to public sector and/or another private sector.
 Thus, the decentralized data format where no one company dominates the data analysis software nor format means lots of intellectual freedom to explore on users’ (researchers) end.
 On the other hand, because in bioinformatics, there is no one-size-fits-all solution, it is up to users to find most suitable solutions.
 It should be